Walt Crawford

 Notes on Writing Invitations, Consulting, etc.

-I'm open to possibilities.
+I'm definitely open to possibilities.
 It never hurts to ask.

 If you're interested in republishing material from Cites & Insights, once or on a continuing basis, send me a note.